GrantJamesPowell/Connect4Xtreme/README.md

 Create a web application in the language/framework of your choice that plays the game "Connect Four” interactively (Human vs Computer).

+## What is the difference between "Normal" mode and "X-Treme"?

+Normal mode AI can only see one move ahead and tends to only block and play random numbers X-Treme mode can see much farther ahead and I have yet to be able to beat it

+## Why do I need to make an account?

+The app saves all your games to a database, so that you can login from anywhere and continue your games

+## What outside libraries are used?

+All of the logic and web app parts come from the Python 3 standard library and Django Framework

+Some Creative Commons CSS templates from html5up.com are used in the front end.
+Some of the styling css styling (but not functionality) was inspired by this code-pen example https://codepen.io/coderontheroad/pen/GdxEo

 ##  Interesting Files

 *AI functions:*